Perl Frequently Asked Questions, Perl FAQ

 The original culture of the pre-populist Internet and the deeply-held beliefs of Perl's author, Larry Wall, gave rise to the free and open distribution policy of Perl.
 Perl is supported by its users.
 The core, the standard Perl library, the optional modules, and the documentation you're reading now were all written by volunteers.

 The core development team (known as the Perl Porters) are a group of highly altruistic individuals committed to producing better software for free than you could hope to purchase for money.
-You may snoop on pending developments via the archives or read the faq, or you can subscribe to the mailing list by sending email@example.com a subscription request (an empty message with no subject is fine).
+You may snoop on pending developments via the archives or you can subscribe to the mailing list by sending email@example.com a subscription request (an empty message with no subject is fine).

 While the GNU project includes Perl in its distributions, there's no such thing as "GNU Perl".
 Perl is not produced nor maintained by the Free Software Foundation.
 Perl's licensing terms are also more open than GNU software's tend to be.